The iPhone 17 has launched, these are the best pre-order deals to expect

 The iPhone Air is the exception.
 Starting at £999, it costs significantly more than the old iPhone 16 Plus, but Apple is pitching it as a Pro-level phone in an ultra-thin body, rather than an iPhone 16 Plus replacement.

-The iPhone 17 comes in black, lavender, mist blue, sage and white, and it starts from £799 for 128GB, with 256GB and 512GB options also available.
+The iPhone 17 comes in black, lavender, mist blue, sage and white, and it starts from £799 for the 256GB model.
+A 512GB option is also available.
+Apple has got rid of the 128GB version.

 The iPhone Air comes in space black, cloud white, light gold and sky blue.
-It starts from £999 for 256GB, with a 512GB and 1TB models also available.
+It starts from £999 for 256GB, with a 512GB and 1TB model also available.

 What iPhone 17 pre-order deals could we see this year?